DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: Conclusion and Future Works

 \section{Conclusion and Future Works}

 In this paper, we proposed two large-scale datasets with SWC weaknesses to facilitate the evaluation of smart contract analysis tools.
-To construct the first \textsc{DAPPSCAN-Source} dataset, we recruited participants to analyze 1,322 audit reports.
-Our dataset contains a total of 10,016 weaknesses, with 1,689 highlighted as SWC weaknesses, providing their descriptions and locations in the source code.
-The SWC weaknesses in our dataset originated from 1,139 DApps.
-On average, each DApp had 20.02 Solidity smart contract files with 5,364.83 lines of code, and 66.5\% of DApps used compiler versions higher than 0.6+.
+To construct the first \textsc{DAPPSCAN-Source} dataset, we recruited participants to analyze {\ReportCodeNum} audit reports.
+Our dataset contains a total of {\allWeaknessNum} weaknesses, with {\SWCNum} highlighted as SWC weaknesses, providing their descriptions and locations in the source code.
+The SWC weaknesses in our dataset originated from {\DAppNum} DApps.
+On average, each DApp had {\averageSolNum} Solidity smart contract files with {\averageLOC} lines of code, and 66.3\% of DApps used compiler versions higher than 0.6.
 The second dataset, \textsc{DAPPSCAN-Bytecode}, is compiled from the \textsc{DAPPSCAN-Source} dataset using a tool that automatically parses the dependency relations of smart contracts within DApps.
-This dataset comprises 8,166 smart contracts with 895 SWCs.
-Finally, based on the second dataset, we conducted an empirical study to evaluate the effectiveness of five state-of-the-art tools in SWC weaknesses detection.
+This dataset comprises {\compiledByteNum} smart contracts with {\SWCByteNum} SWC weaknesses.
+Finally, based on the second dataset, we conducted an empirical study to assess the effectiveness of seven state-of-the-art tools in SWC weakness detection.
 The results reveal poor performance in both effectiveness and successful detection rate, highlighting the need for tools capable of detecting real-world DApp smart contracts.

 In the future, we plan to build a website to display the results of this paper, such as the frequency and security events of SWC weaknesses.
-The website will facilitate searching and downloading weakness cases.
-Moreover, we aim to include additional audit reports provided by security teams.
-We will collect and analyze these reports regularly to expand our dataset.
-We also aim to develop tools that can detect SWC weaknesses better by using the datasets proposed in this paper.
+The website will facilitate the search and downloading of weakness cases.
+Moreover, we aim to include additional audit reports provided by security teams and will collect and analyze these reports regularly to expand our dataset.
+In addition, we also aim to study the non-SWC weakness and summarize common issues to facilitate future research.